-Before resetting your Register, please have the following information on hand since you’ll need it to log back in afterwards:
+Before resetting your register, please have the following information on hand, as you’ll need it to log back in afterwards:

 Accessory settings: printer stations, cash drawers, barcode scanners, USB scales and any other accessories.
 Our recommendation is to take a picture of the configuration of each accessory before resetting.

 To reset your Square Register:

 Tap the down arrow at the top of the register > Settings > Hardware > General > About Register.

 Scroll to the bottom of the screen and tap Factory Reset > Confirm Factory Reset.

 Tap Reset one last time.
 The countdown will begin and your register will reset.

 Once the reset is complete, you’ll need to reconnect to your internet connection and sign back in.